andreypopp/backbone.viewdsl/README.md

 `renderDOM` accepts an object which provides "local" values to template context so actual context's prototype chain looks like `localContext -> this`.

+`Backbone.ViewDSL.View` also provides default implementation of `render(localContext)` method which renders DOM from a template provided by instance or prototype-level `template` attribute.
+In the latter case of `template` attribute being attached to prototype — `render` method caches its DOM representation not to parse template more than once when rendering multiple view instances.

 ## View instantiation

 To instantiate a view you can use `view` DOM attribute: